offa/danek/demos/log-level/README.md

 troubleshooting aid when something goes wrong), and use a command-line option or variable in a configuration file to set the diagnostics level.
-A primitive way to control the diagnostics level is to have a, say, a "-d <int>" command-line option that sets the diagnostics level for the entire application.
+A primitive way to control the diagnostics level is to have a, say, a `-d <int>` command-line option that sets the diagnostics level for the entire application.
 However, this simplistic approach  can result in too many irrelevant diagnostics messages being printed, which can hinder attempts to diagnose a problem.